davidfstr/trycast/README.md

 ### Why use TypedDict?

-Why use typed dictionaries to represent data structures instead of classes, named tuples, or other formats?

 Typed dictionaries are the natural form that JSON data comes in over the wire.
 They can be trivially serialized and deserialized without any additional logic.
 For applications that use a lot of JSON data - such as web applications -